ahmadsolehin/Bookmaker-Application-using-Javascript/README.md

 <li> This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial. </li>
 <li> It uses localStorage for storing bookmarks </li>

-build an application for storing website urls using nothing but pure JavaScript.
-No jQuery or frameworks, just plain old JavaScript. use Local Storage to store the bookmarks
+<li> build an application for storing website urls using nothing but pure JavaScript. </li>
+<li> No jQuery or frameworks, just plain old JavaScript. </li>

+use Local Storage to store the bookmarks